| Teach Yourself SQL in 21 Days, Second Edition

 the slower the response time will be.
 To be safe, check your implementation to find

+out the maximum number of tables allowed in a query.
 Q Would it be fair to say that when tables are joined, they actually become

+one table?
 A Very simply put, that is just about what happens.
 When you join the tables,

 you can select from any of the columns in either table.

-The Workshop provides quiz questions to help solidify your understanding of the
+WorkshopThe Workshop provides quiz questions to help solidify your understanding of the

 material covered, as well as exercises to provide you with experience in using what